 Amazing apps for students.

-Campuses are humming again, as students have flooded back to another fall semester.
-With new courses, degrees, working groups and dorm rooms, it can be a hectic year ahead.
+As students prepare for another fall semester filled with new courses, degrees, working groups and dorm activities, it's bound to be a hectic time of year.
 But armed with smartphones, tablets and laptops, university and college students are a click away from getting help to stay on top of it all.

-Here are seven apps that will help students stick to the books, stay organized, healthy and have a great year.
+Here are seven apps that can help students stick to the books, but also stay organized, healthy, productive and have a great year.

-The Any.do app has helped me stay on top of tasks and to-do lists better than any other, and the secret is its simplicity.
-Enter in a task for today, tomorrow, upcoming or in the distant "someday," and group it according to your courses or any categories you wish.
+The Any.do app helps users stay on top of tasks and to-do lists better than any other, and the secret is its simplicity.
+Enter in a task for today, tomorrow, "upcoming" or in the distant "someday" section, and group it according to your courses or any categories you wish.

 Any.do will keep all your tasks perfectly in sync across all your devices so whether you look at your smartphone or your home computer, your list will be exactly the same.
+They also offer a handy Chrome extension, so you can add tasks even quicker when on your laptop.
 And since PC Magazine, TechCrunch and The Verge have all rated it a top app, you know it's gotten the seal of approval.

-Yes, yes, you've probably seen countless lists featuring Evernote.
-But it's for a good reason.
-This app is simply incredible.
+Yes, you've probably seen countless lists featuring Evernote.
+But it's for a good reason since this app is simply incredible.
 That is, if you use it to its full potential.

-Take notes on the app or in your handwritten notebook, snap pics of those notes and then be able to search through them — even if you're looking for that thought you scribbled down on the side of your page.
+Take notes on the app or in your handwritten notebook.
+Then just snap pics of those notes and you'll be able to search through them with Evernote.
+Even if you're looking for a thought you scribbled down on the side of your page, you can scan through countless sources of information.
 You can also save documents, plan projects and capture audio files.

 Then access all of your Evernote info across all devices, so if you're in class or studying at a friend's place, you'll have your notes with you.